Luas tram system

 Introduction

 Luas is a public transport tram system that operates in Dublin, Ireland.
 The name Luas is the Irish word for speed.
-This tram system connects suburban parts of Dublin on two tramlines, which run through the city centre.
+This tram system connects suburban parts of Dublin on 2 tramlines running through the city centre.
 These tramlines are:

 • The Green Line: connecting Bride’s Glen (on the south side of the city) to Broombridge (on the north side)